 The Bahamas' Membership in International Organizations

 The Bahamas and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, International Maritime Organization, and the World Bank.
-The Bahamas also is an observer to the World Trade Organization and the government has expressed an intention to accede to the organization in 2019.
+The Bahamas is an observer to the World Trade Organization and the government has expressed an intention to accede to the organization in 2019.

 The Bahamas maintains an embassy in the United States at 2220 Massachusetts Ave., NW, Washington, DC 20008 (tel: 202-319-2660).